kristinbaumann/isomorphic-react-express-routing-redux/README.md

-# Isomorphic / Universal JavaScript Example with Routing
+# Isomorphic / Universal JavaScript Example with Routing and Redux
- - uses React, ReactRouter, Express, Webpack and Babel
+ - uses React, ReactRouter, Redux, Express, Webpack and Babel
  - code divided in **shared**, **client** and **server**
  - adds routing to simplified isomorphic application
+ - adds usage of Redux to store and pass on state

 ### Installation